fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

-there are six v6 addresses matching on the other side so 36 pairs for v6 and the same for v4 resulting in 72 pairs for ICE to check (assuming full bundle, rtcp mux etc).
-The number of pairs we will see in practice in the futre is a somewhat controversial topic and the 72 here was a number pulled out of a hat and not based on any real tests.
+there are six v6 addresses matching on the other side so 36 pairs for v6 and the same for v4 resulting in 72 pairs for ICE to check (assuming full bundle, RTCP mux etc).
+The number of pairs we will see in practice in the future is a somewhat controversial topic and the 72 here was a number pulled out of a hat and not based on any real tests.
 There is probably a better number to use.

-A simple simulation on this where none of the connections works sugest that the peak bandwidth in 100ms windows is about 112kbps if the pacing is 20 ms while it goes to about 290kbps if the pacing is 5 ms. This is the bandwidth used by a single ICE agent and there could
+A simple simulation on this where none of the connections works suggests that the peak bandwidth in 100ms windows is about 112kbps if the pacing is 20 ms while it goes to about 290kbps if the pacing is 5 ms. This is the bandwidth used by a single ICE agent and there could